-Band width in inches v Broadcast Band Rate Row width in inches ~ Rate - Per Acre
+Band width in inches x Broadcast = Band Rate Row width in inches Rate Per Acre

-Wheat, Winter
+Wheat (Winter)

 Crop injury may result where severe Winter stress, disease or insect damage follows application.
-Winter-sensitive varieties may be less tolerant to this product than Winter-hardy varieties.
-Crop injury may also result from failure to observe the following: Do not use on Sand or Loamy sand soils, nor on Gravelly or Sand loams low in organic matter (less than 1%), nor on thinly covered or exposed subsoil areas (clay knolls); do not treat Wheat planted less than 1 inch deep; do not treat Wheat where Winter climatic conditions have caused "heaving" of plants; do not treat Wheat plants lacking in vigor due to poor emergence, insect damage, disease, high alkalinity or other causes; do not apply after Wheat has reached the "boot" stage of maturity.
+Winter-sensitive varieties may be less tolerant of this product than Winter-hardy varieties.
+Crop injury may also result from failure to observe the following: Do not use on Sand or Loamy sand soils nor on Gravelly or Sand loams low in organic matter (less than 1%), nor on thinly covered or exposed subsoil areas (clay knolls); do not treat Wheat planted less than 1 inch deep; do not treat Wheat where Winter climatic conditions have caused "heaving" of plants; do not treat Wheat plants lacking in vigor due to poor emergence, insect damage, disease, high alkalinity or other causes; do not apply after Wheat has reached the "boot" stage of maturity.
 Unless otherwise specified, do not use with surfactants or nitrogen solutions.
-Do not replant treated areas to any other crop within 1 year after last treatment (except as noted), as injury to subsequent crops may result.
-ID, OR and WA (East of Cascade Range): In areas where average annual rainfall exceeds 16 inches, make a single application of 1 to 1.5 pounds per acre.
-Fall Treatment: For early Fall-planted Wheat (seeded before September 10), apply 3 to 6 weeks after planting, but before weeds are 3 to 4 inches tall.
+Do not replant treated areas to any other crop within 1 year after last treatment (except as noted) as injury to subsequent crops may result.
+ID, OR and WA (East of Cascade Range): In areas where average annual rainfall exceeds 16 inches, make a single application of 0.8 to 1.2 quarts per acre.

+Fall Treatment: For early Fall-planted Wheat (seeded before September 10), apply 3 to 6 weeks after planting but before weeds are 3 to 4 inches tall.
 Treatment after October 1 has generally given best results.
 Application should not be made after soil freezes in the Fall.
 Wheat planted in late October should not be treated until the following Spring.
 Spring Treatment: Apply as soon as Wheat starts to grow in the Spring.
 Treatment made prior to April 10 will usually give good results provided weed growth is less than 4 inches tall.
 Application later than May 1 may give poor results.

-Alternatively, make a single application of 0.5 to 1 pound of this product plus 0.25 pound bromoxynil per acre as a tank mixture, either in the Fall after Wheat has emerged, but before soil freezes or in the Spring as soon as soil thaws; apply before weeds are 2 inches tall or across.
-In areas where average annual rainfall is 10 to 16 inches, following Fall planting, make a single application of 1 to 1.5 pounds per acre when sufficient moisture is available to germinate Wheat seed.
+Alternatively, make a single application of 0.4 to 0.8 quart of this product plus 0.25 pound bromoxynil per acre as a tank mixture, either in the Fall after Wheat has emerged but before soil freezes or in the Spring as soon as soil thaws; apply before weeds are 2 inches tall or across.

+In areas where average annual rainfall is 10 to 16 inches, following Fall planting, make a single application of 0.8 to 1.2 quarts per acre when sufficient moisture is available to germinate Wheat seed.
 Apply before soil freezes and before weeds are 2 inches tall.
 Application later than March 1 may give poor results.

-Note: If Fall-planted Wheat fails to grow due to Winter kill or adverse growing conditions after Fall treatment, only fields treated before November 1 may be replanted to Spring wheat.
-Spring wheat should not be planted before April 1 and only after deep discing and plowing to a depth of 4 to 6 inches prior to planting.
-Do not re-treat field with a second application during the same crop year, as injury to the crop may result.
+NOTE: If Fall-planted Wheat fails to grow due to Winter kill or adverse growing conditions after Fall treatment, only fields treated before November 1 may be replanted to Spring Wheat.
+Spring Wheat should not be planted before April 1 and only after deep discing and plowing to a depth of 4 to 6 inches prior to planting.
+Do not retreat field with a second application during the same crop year as injury to the crop may result.

-OR and WA-West of Cascade Range: Make a single application of 1.5 to 2 pounds per acre as soon as possible after planting; if Wheat and weeds have emerged, apply before weeds are 3 to 4 inches tall.
-Alternatively, apply a tank mixture of this product plus bromoxynil as detailed above for "EAST OF CASCADE RANGE".
+OR and WA-West of Cascade Range: Make a single application of 1.2 to 1.6 quarts per acre as soon as possible after planting; if Wheat and weeds have emerged, apply before weeds are 3 to 4 inches tall.
+Alternatively, apply a tank mixture of this product plus bromoxynil as detailed above for "East of Cascade Range".